-The Fairfax County Board of Supervisors approved a Shared Mobility Device (SMD) ordinance on Nov.
-19 that will govern devices such as e-scooters in Fairfax County effective Jan.
-1, 2020.
-In February of this year, the General Assembly passed a law permitting shared mobility devices in Virginia and gave local governments authority to establish regulations or a pilot program for these new devices.
-Fairfax County’s Department of Cable and Consumer Services will regulate the e-scooter and other SMD operators through a permitting process.
-Operators will be required to maintain certain fleet sizes with an initial maximum fleet of 300 devices per operator permit that can be increased to 600 devices per operator based on usage.
+The Fairfax County Board of Supervisors approved a Shared Mobility Device (SMD) ordinance on November 19, 2019, that governs devices such as e-scooters in Fairfax County beginning January 1, 2020.
+Fairfax County’s Department of Cable and Consumer Services regulates e-scooter and other SMD operators through a permitting process.
+Operators are allowed an initial maximum fleet of 300 devices per operator permit that can be increased to 600 devices per operator based on usage.

 Rules of the Road